 David Claypool MD Mayo Clinic Medical Transport

-Discuss unique issues of fixed wing transports.
+Discussion of the unique issues of fixed wing transports.
 Tertiary referral bias brings patients with rare conditions.
-Fight planning can be complicated by longer flight times and higher cabin pressures.
+Flight planning can be complicated by longer flight times and higher cabin pressures.
 Rare syndromes transported by Mayo teams will be presented as examples of these issues.

 When Two Hearts Collide: The Transport of Intubated Conjoined Twins

-Stephanie Meier RN, BSN, C-NPT Flight for Life Colorada,Greg Blackmon RRT; C-NPT Children’s Hospital CO- Flight for Life Colorado
+Stephanie Meier RN, BSN, C-NPT Flight for Life Colorado,Greg Blackmon RRT, C-NPT Children’s Hospital CO- Flight for Life Colorado

 Fixed wing transport of critically ill intubated thoracopagus conjoined twins, complicated by critical airways, acuity, distance, multiple modes of transportation, size constraints, complex cardiac physiology and shared circulations.
 We describe the complex pathophysiology, transport logistics, and planning involving telemedicine, team work, equipment utilized and safety considerations.